 All about Bonneville Power follows or skip down to re-imagining the future.

 The Bonneville Power Administration (BPA) was created by the federal government in 1937 to market and transmit the electricity generated by the 31 dams on the Columbia River and it’s tributaries, as well as the Hanford nuclear power plant in Washington.
-It is also responsible for funding efforts to prevent the extinction of migratory salmon and steelhead that inhabit the Columbia and Snake Rivers.
-Returns of salmon and steelhead to their spawning grounds in Washington, Idaho, and Oregon declined precipitously as each new dam was constructed.
+It is also responsible for funding efforts to prevent the extinction of migratory salmon and steelhead that inhabit the Columbia and Snake Rivers, through their Fish an Wildlife program.
 In recent years as the hydrosystem has aged, maintenance costs and fish mitigation costs have risen causing BPA to raise it’s electricity rates.
-Dam advocates, in an effort to thwart any efforts to possibly remove some of the dams, have grossly overstated the benefits of the 4 dams located on the lower Snake River.
+Dam advocates, in an effort to thwart discussions on breaching, have grossly overstated the hydropower benefits of the 4 dams located on the lower Snake River.

-The four lower Snake River dams — Lower Granite, Little Goose, Lower Monumental and Ice Harbor — have a collective “nameplate capacity” of 3,033 Megawatts – a meaningless number unless there is sufficient streamflow to operate the projects at their rated output.
-With few exceptions, hydropower dams rarely operate at nameplate capacity and the four lower Snake River dams are no exception.
+The four lower Snake River dams — Lower Granite, Little Goose, Lower Monumental and Ice Harbor — have a collective “nameplate capacity” of 3,033 Megawatts.
+With few exceptions, hydropower dams rarely operate at nameplate capacity and hydropower generation on the four lower Snake River dams in entirely dependent on river flow.

 The reliability of hydropower generation is governed by the availability of stream flows that drive generators.
 During the winter, snow accumulates at higher elevations while lower elevation rain events boost stream flows above their low summer and fall flows.
 In the early spring, melting snow combines with warmer rains to start the runoff season during which a large percentage of annual stream flows occur.
 Due to lack of reservoir storage, the four lower Snake River dams are only able to generate power in a “run of river” fashion that mirrors seasonal runoff cycles.